-Individuals are treated on a one-to-one and group basis, and receive a customised treatment and recovery programme to fully address their specific needs.
-A psychiatric evaluation should be provided by certified psychiatrists.
-A rehab programme should involve a team of addiction and mental health specialists, and medical staff, as well as spiritual counsellors, and wellness specialists.
+Individuals should be treated on a one-to-one and group basis.
+To fully address their specific needs, they should receive a person-centred treatment programme for optimal recovery.
+A psychiatric evaluation should also be carried out by certified psychiatrists.
+All rehab programmes should be carried out by a team of mental health and addiction specialists, as well as wellness specialists, spiritual counsellors, and medical staff.

-In the UK, inpatient residential rehab and outpatient programmes are the two distinct options for rehab.
-The NHS rarely provides funding for Inpatient residential rehab, but outpatient programmes are available across the whole of St-Austell on a self-referral basis.
+When it comes to choices for rehab, the two distinct options available in the UK are inpatient residential rehab and outpatient programmes.
+Inpatient residential rehab is often not available on the NHS, whereas individuals can self-refer into outpatient programmes throughout St-Austell.
 Inpatient residential rehab provides many advantages over outpatient programmes.
 They allow the individual to safely detox from alcohol and substances in an enclosed environment, without any temptations.

 What Happens During Alcohol and Drug Rehab in St-Austell

-A good rehab programme should be made up of group therapy, individual therapy, and family therapy.
-Medical staff should be available any time of day or night to help individuals through the detox phase, and address any concerns they may have regarding psychotherapy and detox medication.
 Good quality residential programmes should supply free aftercare as part of any programme, and should allow for regular sessions to help long-term recovery.
-All rehab treatment centre in the UK must be registered with the Care Quality Commission (CQC).
-The CQC assign a rating to each rehab ranging from “Inadequate” to “Outstanding”.
-To understand the performance of a rehab, a good place to start is the CQC website, as they list any potential issues with an individual facility.
+All rehab facilities in the UK must be registered with the Care Quality Commission (CQC).
+The CQC provide a rating of each individual rehab ranging from “Inadequate” to “Outstanding”.
+To understand how well a rehab is performing, the CQC website is a good place to start, as this will identify any potential issues with an individual facility.